Husker fans share mixed reactions over end of balloon release tradition - NewsBreak

 Other fans view the end of the balloon release as a step in the right direction.

-Although 28-year-old Amber Furman grew up in Nebraska and attended many Husker games, she didn't participate in the balloon release.
+Although 28-year-old Amber Furman grew up in Nebraska and attended many Husker games, she didn't participate in that aspect of the games.

 Furman has also lived in Texas and volunteered at Padre Island National Seashore and participated in their beach cleanup.